ezufall/crd150_2026.github.io/syllabus.md

 * Dr. Noli Brazil
 * *Contact*: nbrazil.at.ucdavis.edu
 * *Office*: 2325 Hart Hall
-* *Office hours*: Monday and Wednesday from 4:00-5:00 pm or by appointment, Zoom or in-person.
-Please sign up for a slot [here](https://www.wejoinin.com/sheets/vwzry).
+* *Office hours*: Wednesday from 3:00-5:00 pm or by appointment, Zoom or in-person.
+Please sign up for a slot [here](https://calendly.com/nbrazil-ucdavis/professor-brazil-s-winter-2025-office-hours?month=2025-04).
 Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
 If you do, I will keep only the first two blocks.
-The last 20 minutes are open drop in.
-Zoom link is located [here](https://ucdavis.zoom.us/j/92687238324?pwd=WTRyZDZMenhZeUMyYXMxbis0ZXR4UT09) and on Canvas home page.
+The last 40 minutes are open drop in.
+Zoom link is located [here](https://ucdavis.zoom.us/j/93812826461?pwd=f2EqwGwa79XPGiOxceBOxYw9DxHAuj.1) and on Canvas home page.

 <div style="margin-bottom:25px;">
 </div>
 ## **Teaching Assistant**

-* Jennifer Cribbs
+* Yan Yan
-* *Contact*: jecribbs.at.ucdavis.edu
+* *Contact*: yayan.at.ucdavis.edu
-* *Office*: Plant and Environmental Sciences 2004.
-Zoom link located [here](https://ucdavis.zoom.us/j/97310674912?).
+* *Office*: 2420 Hart
-* *Office hours*: Tuesday, 2:00-4:00 pm
+* *Office hours*: TBD

 <div style="margin-bottom:25px;">
 </div>